Arthur Balfour: Last years

 Lord Balfour had generally good health until 1928 and remained until then a regular tennis player.
 Four years previously he had been the first president of the International Lawn Tennis Club of Great Britain.
 At the end of 1928, most of his teeth were removed and he suffered the unremitting circulatory trouble which ended his life.
 Before that, he had suffered occasional phlebitis and, by late 1929, he was immobilised by it.
-Balfour died at his brother Gerald's home, Fishers Hill House in Hook Heath, Woking, on 19 March 1930.
+Following a visit from Chaim Weizmann, Balfour died at his brother Gerald's home, Fishers Hill House in Hook Heath, Woking, where he had lived since January 1929, on 19 March 1930.
 At his request a public funeral was declined, and he was buried on 22 March beside members of his family at Whittingehame in a Church of Scotland service although he also belonged to the Church of England.
 By special remainder, his title passed to his brother Gerald.

-His obituaries in The Times, The Guardian and the Daily Herald did not mention the declaration for which he is most famous outside Britain.

 Personality

 Early in Balfour's career he was thought to be merely amusing himself with politics, and it was regarded as doubtful whether his health could withstand the severity of English winters.
 He was considered a dilettante by his colleagues; regardless, Lord Salisbury gave increasingly powerful posts in his government to his nephew.

 Beatrice Webb wrote in her diary:

 Balfour developed a manner known to friends as the Balfourian manner.
-Edward Harold Begbie, a journalist, attacked him for what Begbie considered Balfour's self-obsession:
+Harold Begbie, a journalist, attacked him for what Begbie considered Balfour's self-obsession:

 However, Graham Goodlad argued to the contrary:

 Churchill compared Balfour to H. H. Asquith: "The difference between Balfour and Asquith is that Arthur is wicked and moral, while Asquith is good and immoral."
 Balfour said of himself, "I am more or less happy when being praised, not very comfortable when being abused, but I have moments of uneasiness when being explained."

 Balfour was interested in the study of dialects and donated money to Joseph Wright's work on The English Dialect Dictionary.
 Wright wrote in the preface to the first volume that the project would have been "in vain" had he not received the donation from Balfour.

-Arthur Balfour was a fan of football and supported Manchester City F.C.
+Balfour was into the 1920s a keen player both of lawn tennis and of golf.
+In the latter sport, he had a handicap of eight at the time he was prime minister, he won the Parliamentary Handicap between members of parliament in 1894, 1897 and 1910, and served as captain both of The Royal and Ancient Golf Club of St Andrews in 1894 and the newly founded Rye club in 1895.
+Balfour was a patron of Manchester City F.C.
+He was also a keen motorist and received, as an 80th birthday present, a Rolls-Royce from both Houses of Parliament.